-- Hypersensitivity to the active substance or to any of the excipients listed in Section 6.1 or to eggs or chicken proteins. - severe hypersensitivity reactions (e.g. anaphylaxis) after a previous administration of the vaccine. - Age less than 6 months (see Sections 4.2 and 4.4). - Immunosuppression, whether congenital or acquired.
-This includes individuals receiving immunosuppressive therapies, such as treatment with high-dose systemic steroids (for example, a daily dose of 20 mg or 2 mg/kg body weight of prednisone or the equivalent for 2 weeks or more or a daily dose of 40 mg or more of prednisone for more than one week), any other medicinal product including biological products with known immunosuppressive properties, radiotherapy, cytotoxic drugs or any other situation that may cause immunodeperession. - History of thymus dysfunction (including myasthenia gravis, thymoma or thymectomy). - Thymectomy (regardless of cause). - Symptomatic HIV infection. - Asymptomatic HIV infection when accompanied by evidence of impaired immune function (see Section 4.4). - moderate or severe febrile illness or acute illness.
+- Hypersensitivity to the active substance or to any of the excipients listed in Section 6.1 or to eggs or chicken proteins. - Severe hypersensitivity reactions (e.g., anaphylaxis) after a previous dose of any yellow fever vaccine. - Age less than 6 months (see Sections 4.2 and 4.4). - Immunosuppression, whether congenital, or acquired.
+This includes individuals receiving immunosuppressive therapies such as treatment with high-dose systemic corticosteroids (e.g. daily dose of 20 mg or 2 mg/kg body weight of prednisone or equivalent for 2 weeks or more or daily dose of 40 mg or more of prednisone for more than one week), any other medicinal products including biologicals with known immunosuppressive properties, radiotherapy, cytotoxic drugs or any other condition which may result in immunocompromised status. - History of thymus dysfunction (including myasthenia gravis, thymoma). - Thymectomy (for any reason). - Symptomatic HIV infection. - Asymptomatic HIV infection when accompanied by evidence of impaired immune function (see Section 4.4). - Moderate or severe febrile illness or acute illness.

-4.4 Special warnings and precautions for use Traceability
+4.4 Special warnings and precautions for use

+Traceability

-In order to improve the traceability of biological medicinal products, the name and the batch number of he administered product should be clearly registered.
+In order to improve the traceability of biological medicinal products, the name and the batch number of the administered product should be clearly recorded.